websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/finding-artifacts.md

 # Finding Artifacts

-Using external artifacts in your project requires configuring their dependencies.
-To do this, look up the artifact's attributes and plug them into dependency entries for your `build.gradle` [Gradle](https://gradle.org/) build file.
-Gradle downloads the dependency artifacts to use in compiling your project.
+To use external artifacts in your project, you must configure their dependencies in your `build.gradle` [Gradle](https://gradle.org/) script.

 Before specifying an artifact as a dependency, you must first find its attributes.
 Artifacts have these attributes: